zman0225/nomen/README.md

 the script reads from the stdin

-Make sure to export your linkedin username as LINKEDIN_USERNAME and password as LINKEDIN_PASSWORD as environmental variables.
+Make sure to export your linkedin
+    username as LINKEDIN_USERNAME,
+    password as LINKEDIN_PASSWORD, and
+    clearbit private key as CLEARBIT_KEY as environmental variables.